CenterForOpenScience/Policies-and-Procedures/index.md

 **Personal Misconduct:** Disciplinary action under this category results from employee misconduct that is contrary to the best interests of the COS and is more serious than performance of duty infractions.
 Specific examples of serious personal misconduct actions include being convicted of a felony, misusing funds, fighting or attempting bodily injury to another COS staff member or visitor, using abusive or threatening language, sexual harassment, divulging confidential information, theft or dishonesty, intoxication or possession of illegal substances, possession of weapons on COS premises,  soliciting tips from clients, and falsifying documents.
 These examples are not exhaustive of the category.
 Any employee may be terminated immediately for a serious offense.
 The following process applies:

 1. **Suspension:**  Should a serious personal misconduct occur, the employee shall be suspended immediately without pay while the case is investigated.
 A memorandum delineating the basis for the suspension shall be placed in the employee's personnel file.
-2. **Investigation:**   The activity that resulted in the suspension will be investigated by the directorship.
+2. **Investigation:**   The activity that resulted in the suspension will be investigated by Human Resources.
 All facts and related information will be considered.
 A memorandum summarizing the investigation and the decision shall be forwarded to the suspended employee and placed in his or her personnel file within ten (10) working days.
-3. **Dismissal/Reinstatement**: The directorship, based on the outcome of the investigation, shall terminate or reinstate the employee.
-If the employee is reinstated, the directorship shall also elect whether to consider this suspension as disciplinary time-off without pay, or to compensate the employee for the period of suspension.
+3. **Dismissal/Reinstatement**: Human Resources, based on the outcome of the investigation, shall terminate or reinstate the employee.
+If the employee is reinstated, Human Resouces shall also elect whether to consider this suspension as disciplinary time-off without pay, or to compensate the employee for the period of suspension.

 Reduction in Force
 ------------------